rmccrear/uw-cse447-a1-public/README.md

 # Assignment 1

+## Setup with virtual env and pip

+To set up your environment to run this notebook, create a virtual environment with python 3.8, then pip install the following dependencies.

+    pip install jupyterlab numpy scipy matplotlib pandas torch nose

+Then you can open the notebook from the command line with:

+    jupyter-lab pset1.ipynb

 **This assignment is designed to be completed in 3 weeks.
 Please start early!**

 The entry point and spec for this project is `pset1.ipynb`.
 It is a [Jupyter notebook](https://jupyter.org/) and we recommend installing [JupyterLab](https://jupyter.org/install.html) to run it.
 You can find a preview of the notebook by clicking the file on GitLab in a browser.
 To setup the computing resources and environments, see [this document](https://docs.google.com/document/d/1iuG6dNRAuhOU7K2ZeLNzIaV1w2InvMGq6VazBzZKFu4/edit?usp=sharing).